DynamicGenetics/Epicosm_legacy/README.md

 ### 0.1 What does it do?
 Twongo is a Twitter harvester.
 You provide it with a list of users, and it will gather and store all tweets and metadata (going back a maximum of 3240 tweets) for each user.
 Images, videos and other attachments are stored as URLs.
 All information is stored by MongoDB.
 Harvesting can be iterated, for example once a week it can gather new tweets and add them to the database.
 As well as the full database, output includes a comma-separated-values (.csv) file, with the default fields being the user id number, the tweet id number, time and date, and the tweet content.

-Twongo runs in a Docker "container" - this is similar to a virtual machine, where a computer simulates another computer, usually with a different operating system, within itself.
+Twongo runs in a Docker "container" - this is similar to a virtual machine, where a computer emulates another operating system within itself.
 Data is sent back onto the main "host" computer for the user to access.
 This approach means users do not need to install anything other than Docker, running the program is consistent for all users, and use of the program is simplified, requiring little or no command-line experience.

 ### 1.1 Running with Docker